giogina/SpectraMatcher/documentation/quickstart.md

 <figure><img src=".gitbook/assets/Import_Data.png" alt="Import Data tab overview"><figcaption></figcaption></figure>

-Once files are detected, click the **Auto Import** button to automatically gather and import compatible data.
+Click the **Auto Import** button to automatically gather and import compatible data.

 > 💡 Auto Import checks for consistency in geometry, method, and 0–0 transition energy.
 > You can also manually assign files by dragging them into the corresponding slots.